nginx/unit-docs/source/installation.rst

         (:file:`<filename>.unit.so`).
 Also used for :ref:`build and install
         <installation-bld-src-emb>` commands.

-        The default value is the filename of the :option:`!--ruby` executable.
+        The default value is the filename of the :option:`!<ruby>` executable.

 --ruby=pathname
         Specific Ruby executable pathname.